dankirsdot/BaCR/README.md

 The program is separated in two parts: training part and the post-evaluation one.
 During the first part the evolutionary strategy tries to find appropriate neural network controller.
 During the second stage I take the best neural network among the population and render the solution for the same number of episodes to show the robustness of this controller.

 I set the number of episodes equal to 10 and 200 steps in each one.
 Proposed method can solve the task, but not each time I run the program, because it is depends on the initial parameters (weights) of the neural networks in population.
-If we increase the number of episodes our controller will provide us the best results with the higher probability.
+If we increase the number of episodes our controller will provide us better results.

+For this particular task 5 hidden neurons is enough and the increase of this parameter will not improve performance, but can slow down the search of a suitable neural network.
+The increase of the variance of the perturbation vector can affect the search in the same way.